tsellste/MeasureWidget/ReadMe.txt

-MeasureWidget 3.6 - 04/14/2014
+MeasureWidget 3.7 - 02/06/2015

-The Measure Widget - Compiled for the FlexViewer Version 3.6
+The Measure Widget - Compiled for the FlexViewer Version 3.7

+02/06/2015 - Compiled for FlexViewer 3.7

 04/14/2014 - Compiled for FlexViewer 3.6